Welcome to today's edition of the Rush 24-7 podcast.

 The same people that tell us their models 50 to 100 years out on climate change can be trusted.

-And I know what you're gonna retort.
+And I know what you're going to retort.

-Hey, Rush, they didn't miss it, they just missed where.
+Hey, Rush, they didn't miss it.

 Boston, New England are getting pounded.